haiot4105/multi-agent-nav-lib/README.md

 * `manavlib.io.tswap_io`: functions to support the setup, conversion, and processing of multi-agent pathfinding experiments to evaluate the TSWAP algorithm.
 * `manavlib.utils`: various auxiliary tools. Сurrently include functions for finding paths on grids.

-Examples of XML files are located in the xml-examples folder.
-You can find usage examples for the manavlib.common.params and manavlib.io.xml_io modules in the Jupyter Notebook test/xml_io_test.ipynb.
+Examples of XML files are located in the `xml-examples` folder.
+You can find usage examples for the `manavlib.common.params` and `manavlib.io.xml_io` modules in the Jupyter Notebook `test/xml_io_test.ipynb`.

 ## Scripts